Welcome to today's edition of the Rush 24-7 podcast.

 Gay rights are too precious and too fragile to be left up to the whim of the states and partisan political efforts.

-Hi, welcome back, Rush Limbaugh, and this, the Excellence and Broadcasting Network.
+Hi, welcome back, Rush Limbaugh, and this, the Excellence in Broadcasting Network, fastest week in medium and the fastest three hours in medium.

 So we are six months away from the election.

-And the White House quite naturally wants to talk about anything but the economy.
+And the White House, quite naturally, wants to talk about anything but the economy.

 Anything but health care.